 Case classes provide a convenient way of working with immutable objects in scala.
 Manipulating fields within them can be tedious, however.
 In this post, we will look at how lenses can be used to abstract over this complexity while preserving the benefits of immutability.

 The scrum teams I currently work with use Planning Poker to estimate the size of user stories.
-This has proved to be an extremely useful technique, and we rely on it to plan work for upcoming sprints.
+This has proved to be an extremely useful activity, and we rely on it to plan work for upcoming sprints.
 In the past, we used special card decks for these games, which worked well when everyone was based in the same room.
 However, with team members now distributed across two continents, this quickly became less effective.

 Using functions to express musical ideas is nothing new: Harmony, time signatures, the relations between notes in a scale and musical form all have their roots in mathematics, and composers have used mathematical abstractions for millennia (see Pythagorean Tuning for a 2500-year-old example).